 Table 13 shows us that fewer people have left a period of floating support in this quarter but again for those that did we can see that the majority ended that support at a point when they were able to maintain an independent tenancy without a programme of support which is positive and was the ultimate aim when the support began.

 3f.
 Ongoing delivery

-- Quarterly Sanctions briefings We are continuing to work in partnership with Jobcentre Plus (JCP) to reduce the number of benefit sanctions awarded in Newcastle through these quarterly briefing sessions. - Spectrum of advice To support the spectrum we will be offering homelessness prevention training to those at tier 1 and tier 2 who would like to gain more knowledge.
-These sessions will be held quarterly and will be delivered by Active Inclusion Newcastle.
-You can find out more about these sessions on our website, here.
+Quarterly Sanctions briefings - We are continuing to work in partnership with Jobcentre Plus (JCP) to reduce the number of benefit sanctions awarded in Newcastle through these quarterly briefing sessions.

 3g.
 What we are doing next